-Record and Schedule User Flows with the Chrome Extension Recorder
+Record and Schedule automated User Flows Tests in Testdom.io

-Testdom.io User Flow is a no-code, browser-based automation and testing platform.
-Built for rigorous web testing, it also supports operational workloads such as scheduled tasks, data collection, scraping, and other repeatable automations.
-Beyond basic record and replay, it provides the full Blockly toolkit for advanced flows: conditional logic, loops, variables, math and string processing, lists, and functions.
-Complementing Blockly, Testdom-specific browser-interaction blocks deliver precise control over tabs and page behavior, including navigation, clicking, typing, waiting, selecting, and other UI operations.
+Testdom.io User Flow is part of the Testdom.io cloud platform: a no-code, browser-based SaaS for automated testing and ongoing monitoring.
+You design flows once in the Test Editor and Testdom.io runs them on remote Chrome workers, on a schedule, with full history and alerts.
+The platform supports both QA scenarios and operational workloads such as scheduled tasks, data collection, scraping, and other repeatable automations.
+Beyond basic record and replay, it provides a full set of no-code tools for advanced flows: conditional logic, loops, variables, math and string processing, lists, and functions.
+In addition, Testdom-specific browser-interaction blocks deliver precise control over tabs and page behavior, including navigation, clicking, typing, waiting, selecting, and other UI operations.

 Supported Interactions